Mala-Zedik/mala-zedik.github.io/content/posts/brighter-shores-early-look/index.md

 ## No Tick Manipulation
 Runescape is known for it's server [tick manipulation](https://runescape.wiki/w/Tick_manipulation), however this is something Brighter Shores will *NOT* have.
 Andrew has clearly stated;
-> "movement is grid based, but the timing of the movement (and everything else) is NOT tick based so its very responsive."
+> movement is grid based, but the timing of the movement (and everything else) is NOT tick based so its very responsive.
 > - Andrew Gower:[Twitter Post](https://x.com/AndrewCGower/status/1768001320500314149)

 ## Andrew Will Not Sell Brighter Shores
 This information is very important to historical events around Runescape.
 After Andrew sold Runescape, it's been mentioned that Jagex has converted the game into a MTX machine.
-> "I have no intention of selling it.
+> I have no intention of selling it.
 I can’t see what I would gain from doing so, as I already have enough money.
-This is a passion project which I want to keep."
+This is a passion project which I want to keep.
 > - Andrew Gower:[Twitter Post](https://x.com/AndrewCGower/status/1769638406391243078)

 Anyone who has a passion and has the ability to pursue that passion generally yield great results.
 It's a labor of love, and because of this we can expect great things!

 ## MTX Be Gone
 Microtransactions means many different things for gamers, but for Andrew they are a thing of the past!
 He *hates* MTX and due to this it's highly unlikely to see any MTX in Brighter Shores.
-> "I dont like mtx.
+> I dont like mtx.
 So I am planning on making a huge chunk free and then selling an all-inclusive ‘premium pass’ to access the rest.
-The steam page has more info at the bottom."
+The steam page has more info at the bottom.
 > - Andrew Gower:[Twitter Post](https://x.com/AndrewCGower/status/1767972742349901919)

-> "There's just way too many microtransactions for my personal liking.
+> There's just way too many microtransactions for my personal liking.
 I like to buy a game, or subscribe to a game or whatever, and then have everything.
 I don't want to be asked every five seconds or tempted every five seconds to fork over some more money.
 I just feel it detracts from the game.
-Our number one aim is not monetization, it's players"
+Our number one aim is not monetization, it's players
 > - Andrew Gower:[gamesradar Interview](https://www.gamesradar.com/ahead-of-his-new-mmo-runescape-creator-says-games-have-gotten-too-microtransaction-heavy-our-number-one-aim-is-not-monetization-its-players/)

 ## Not Subscription Based